 |Urinary tract infection||2||1|

-The table below lists all adverse reactions, regardless of causality, occurring in > 2% of patients from 2 clinical studies conducted in patients with osteoarthritis of the knee (Study 3 and Study 4).
+The table below lists all adverse reactions, regardless of causality, occurring in > 2% of patients and higher in the VIMOVO group than placebo from 2 clinical studies conducted in patients with osteoarthritis of the knee (Study 3 and Study 4).

 Table 2: Adverse Reactions*

 |Preferred term||VIMOVO 500 mg/20 mg twice daily

 |Abdominal Pain Upper||4||3|

 |*reported in > 2% of patients and higher in the VIMOVO group than placebo|

 The percentage of subjects who withdrew from the VIMOVO treatment group in these studies due to treatment-emergent adverse events was 7%.
 There were no preferred terms in which more than 1% of subjects withdrew from any treatment group.

 The long-term safety of VIMOVO was evaluated in an open-label clinical trial of 239 patients, of which 135 patients received 500 mg/20 mg of VIMOVO for 12 months.
 There were no differences in frequency or types of adverse reactions seen in the long-term safety study compared to shorter-term treatment in the randomized controlled studies.

 Clinical Trials Experience With Naproxen And Other NSAIDs